 For a given estimate $\widetilde{\Phi}_{ij}$ for the relative pose $\Phi(p_i,p_j)$, the corresponding residual is defined as

-The rotational component of the residual is mapped to the principal interval to ensure continuity.
+The rotational component of the residual is wrapped to the principal interval $(-\pi,\pi]$, thereby avoiding artificial angle errors differing by multiples of $2\pi$.
 The residual measures the discrepancy between the predicted relative pose $\Phi(p_i,p_j)$ and the measured relative pose $\widetilde{\Phi}_{ij}$.